symfony/symfony-docs/_build/maintainer_guide.rst

     # merge any PR passing its GitHub number as argument
     $ gh merge 11159

-    # the gh tool will ask you some questions.
-The only important thing to
+    # the gh tool will ask you some questions...
-    # consider for Symfony Docs is that the merge category is always 'minor'
-    # no matter if the PR is a bug fix, a new feature, etc. Always choose 'minor'

     # push your changes (you can merge several PRs and push once at the end)
     $ git push origin